Selene02/GCD-Course_Project-April-2015/README.md

 ####STEP 2  Data Preparation
 1. Read in the activity data and the training data.
-2. Rename the variables to ID and ACTIVITY from standard R names like V1 and V2.
+2. Rename the variables to "id" and "activity" from standard R names like V1 and V2.
 3. Tacks the training and test datasets together.
-This creates a long data set with 10299 observations and 2 columns, ID and ACTIVITY.
+This creates a long data set with 10299 observations and 2 columns, id and activity.
 4. Combines BIGDATA with the dataset created in #3.

 ####STEP 3 Extract means and standard deviations